NgModules help organize an application into cohesive blocks of functionality.

 - A class that's already declared in another module, whether an app module, @NgModule, or third-party module.

 - An array of directives imported from another module.

 - Non-Angular classes and objects, such as strings, numbers, functions, entity models, configurations, business logic, and helper classes.

 Why list the same component in multiple NgModule properties?

 HeroComponent listed in

-That feels redundant but these properties have different functions and we can't infer that membership in one list implies membership in another list.
+While that seems redundant, these properties have different functions.
+Membership in one list doesn't imply membership in another list.

 AppComponentcould be declared in this module but not bootstrapped.